dimfeld/ergo/README.md

-Ergo is an IFTTT/Zapier style application that runs tasks based on events.
+Ergo is a low-code IFTTT/Zapier style application, built with Rust and Svelte.
+Tasks are customizable with Javascript and can contain state machines for more advanced task handling.

-This project is in very early stages right now with no current plans for proper publishing (yet).
-I'm doing this mostly for fun and learning.
+This project is in very early stages right now with no current plans for proper publishing, but that will probably come some day.

 # Considered use cases